miklevin/MikeLev.in/_posts/2025-09-15-sovereign-ai-symbiosis-skill-based.md

 article, I do still have to take my hands away from the keyboard and break flow.
 But we're getting there.

+All this control, alt, shift stuff might sound agonizing but it's a start.
+And you get used to it.
+Modifier keys to activate special things are just a fact of keyboard life.
+And in vim it's perhaps a bit less carpal tunnel syndrome inducing than in eMacs, so there's that.
+I'm actually making the argument there that all that stuff starts to happen like playing a musical instrument or using a piece of sports equipment.
+It all flows naturally and you stop even thinking about it.
+It moves out of the executive function part of your brain and into the just *knowing how to walk and talk* part of your brain.

 ---

 ## I Choose You, Gemini!